jmcnamara/xlsxwriter.lua/dev/docs/source/introduction.rst

    * It can only create **new files**.
 It cannot read or modify existing files.

-XLsxwriter.lua is a port of the Perl `Excel::Writer::XLSX <http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX/>`_ and the Python `XlsxWriter <http://xlsxwriter.readthedocs.org>`_ modules and is licensed under an MIT :ref:`License`.
+XLsxwriter.lua is a port of the Perl `Excel::Writer::XLSX <http://search.cpan.org/~jmcnamara/Excel-Writer-XLSX/>`_ and the Python `XlsxWriter <http://xlsxwriter.readthedocs.org>`_ modules and is licensed under an MIT/X11 :ref:`License`.

 To try out the module see the next section on :ref:`getting_started`.